 Plodding progress in the E.U.

 Some have opposed the treaty based on sovereignty concerns.
 In 2018, Bulgaria’s government declined to ratify it after the nation’s constitutional court ruled it contradicted the constitution.
-Some Bulgarian religious groups also opposed it, arguing that ratification would encourage legalization of same-sex marriages in Bulgaria or young people who identify as transgender.
+Some Bulgarian religious groups also opposed it, arguing that ratification would encourage the nation to legalize same-sex marriages or the rights of young people who identify as transgender.